 Collaboration with Access Freedom

 NWYS serves on the Whatcom County Commercially Sexually Exploited Children (CSEC) Task Force, which is facilitated by Access Freedom.
 The task force has implemented elements of the Statewide Model Protocol in responding to CSEC in Whatcom County.
 Other agencies/organizations that serve on the task force include: Bellingham Police Department, Ferndale Police, Whatcom County Sheriff’s Department, SANE Nurses at the hospital, Department of Social and Human services (DSHS) Children’s Administration, Domestic Violence and Sexual Assault Services (DVSAS), Engedi House, Brigid Collins, and Juvenile Detention and Probation.
 The Whatcom County Task Force is participating in data collection efforts to provide much needed information to the Statewide Coordinating Committee organized by the Attorney General, in order to make policy and legislation recommendations to support the needs of youth in Washington State.

-Historically, NWYS has been awarded an Americorp VISTA position through the Opportunity Council.
-We have been able to utilize this program to help with Agency and community trainings, the expansion of our Vocational Programs and to grow the capacity of the Agencies Volunteer and Donor base.
+Historically, NWYS has been awarded an AmeriCorps VISTA position through the Opportunity Council.
+We have been able to utilize this program to help with staff and community trainings, the expansion of our Vocational Readiness programs and to grow the capacity of our donor relations and volunteer programs.